I like to write fiction.

 Chaos is set in a post-apocalyptic, world where the elite group of scientists who control society has vanished, leaving chaos and zombies in their wake.
 This one relishes in its own fantasy tropes, following four heroes as they travel across parallel universes to save the world.

-A Star in the Skye is my first novel, about a girl who washes up on a beach with no memory.
+A Star in the Skye is my first novel written when I was just seventeen, about a girl who washes up on a beach with no memory.
 Embarrassing asides, unnecessary plot twists, a giant worm - this one has got it all.

 Self-Referential Meta-Irony (2013)